 Ever have to input your birth date in a web form or app?

-First you have to select from a drop-down of 12 options.
-Then you have to select from a drop-down of 31 values.
-Then you have to select from a drop-down of 100 values.
+First you have to select from a drop-down of 12 options for the month.
+Then you have to select from a drop-down of 31 values for the day.
+Then you have to select from a drop-down of 100 values for the year.
 This is a horrible user experience.
 And it’s even worse on an app.